QuantumSavory/QuantumSymbolics.jl/docs/src/QHO.md

 - `vac = F₀ = F0` $=|0\rangle$ in the number state representation,
 - `F₁ = F1` $=|1\rangle$ in the number state representation.

-To create quantum analogues of a classical harmonic oscillator, or monochromatic electromagnetic waves, we can define a coherent state $|\alpha\rangle$, where $\alpha$ is a complex amplitude, with `CoherentState(α::Number)`:
+To create quantum analogues of a classical harmonic oscillator, or monochromatic electromagnetic waves, we can define a coherent (a.k.a. semi-classical) state $|\alpha\rangle$, where $\alpha$ is a complex amplitude, with `CoherentState(α::Number)`:

 ```jldoctest
 julia> c = CoherentState(im)
 |im⟩
 ```
-!!! tip "Naming convention for quantum harmonic oscillator bases"
+!!! note "Naming convention for quantum harmonic oscillator bases"
     The defined basis for arbitrary symbolic bosonic states is a `FockBasis` object, due to a shared naming interface for Quantum physics packages.
 For instance, the command `basis(CoherentState(im))` will output `Fock(cutoff=Inf)`.
-This may lead to confusion, as not all bosonic states are considered Fock states.
-However, this is simply a naming convention, and symbolic and numerical results are not affected by it.
+This may lead to confusion, as not all bosonic states are Fock states.
+However, this is simply a naming convention for the basis, and symbolic and numerical results are not affected by it.

 ## Operators